Berestechko: Transport

-Berestechko is located 25 km southeast of the railway station Gorokhov, on the Lviv railway.
+Berestechko is located 25 km southeast of the railway station Horokhiv, on the Lviv railway.
 The closest major roads are European route E40, Highway M19, and Highway H17, all approximately situated within 40 km of the town.
 A local bus operates here, offering connections with local towns and also a connection to Kyiv.

 Education

 Berestechko has a secondary school, a vocational school, a hospital, a psycho-neurological boarding school, a library, a house of culture, a cinema and a schoolboy's house.
 There is a music school on Naberezhna Street.
 It was previously a synagogue and the building is strictly protected by the state as a historical monument.